With “Hit the Road,” a star is born.

 An Iranian Road Movie

 We have no idea at first what is going on, but as the family drives up into the mountains, we realize that they are heading towards a border crossing and the older son will be leaving the country.
-There is an air of melancholy as we settle into what becomes an Iranian road movie.
+As we settle into what becomes an Iranian road movie, there is an air of melancholy.
 With wide-angle longshots, Panahi (the son of Jafar Panahi, who made the stunning “The White Balloon” before he was put under house arrest) lovingly captures every precious moment of what may be the family’s last trip together.

 Pop Sensibility

-If these moments are an homage to his father and traditional Iranian cinema, Panahi also has a delicious and infectious pop sensibility expressed mostly through the character of the younger son (Sarlak).
-He is quite the little actor and singer and, in one amazing sequence, lip-syncs magnificently.
+Suppose these moments are an homage to his father and traditional Iranian cinema.
+In that case, Panahi also has a delicious and infectious pop sensibility expressed mainly through the character of the younger son (Sarlak).
+He is quite the little actor and singer, and he lip-syncs magnificently in one fantastic sequence.

 This is filmmaking of the highest order, which will touch the heart of any cinema lover.
 A new star is born.